markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ## Introduction

 Run Buddy 2.0 is now in full swing.
 In the previous lesson we took a peek at what the client wants to see in this new version of the site, but we primarily focused on establishing a Git workflow so we can responsibly make these updates without affecting the current site.
-We learned how to create and use feature branches, which not only reinforces this concept of working in abstraction, but it also takes a load off our minds by allowing us to work on one new feature at a time.
+We learned how to create and use feature branches, which not only reinforces this concept of working in isolation, but it also takes a load off our minds by allowing us to work on one new feature at a time.

 In this lesson we are going to tackle one of the biggest features Run Buddy has asked for&mdash;changing our layouts so they use a new CSS property called **flexbox**.